uaineteine/NameGenerator/README.md

 ### Built With

-* [CSVHandler](https://bitbucket.org/uaineteinestudio/csvhandler) by [UaineTeine](https://bitbucket.org/uaineteinestudio/) - The INI file parser library which is required to compile the software.
+* [CSVHandler](https://bitbucket.org/uaineteinestudio/csvhandler) by [UaineTeine](https://bitbucket.org/uaineteinestudio/) - The CSV reader required to import the namelists from which to generate a full name randomly

 ### Installing